mbaraa/mbaraa.com/files/blogs/running-rust-on-the-raspberry-pi-pico.md

 cargo run
 ```

-this will build the project and flash it into the pico, you'll see the LED blinking, horray you're a Rust developer now 🎉 (there's no going back)
+This will build the project and flash it into the Pico, you'll see the LED blinking, horray you're a Rust developer now 🎉 (there's no going back)

 Ok now let's dive in a bit into the configurations and code

 ![Project Structure](/img/project_structure.jpg)

-Starting from the bottom (ignoring the markdown files), we have the `memory.x`, which describes the physical locations of the bootloader, storage, and RAM, DON'T CHANGE ANYTHING, I wanna try changing the the storage's location (since it's actually bigger, but not now) and it looks like this
+Starting from the bottom (ignoring the markdown files), we have the `memory.x`, which describes the physical locations of the bootloader, storage, and RAM, DON'T CHANGE ANYTHING, I wanna try changing the storage's location (since it's actually bigger, but not now) and it looks like this

 ```
 /* DON'T CHANGE ANYTHING */